 When a celebrity dies, I get a little bit sad thinking about all the work they did that I loved.
 Two recent deaths were a little easier to take, since they were in their 90s.
 Character actor and musician Harry Dean Stanton, who has been in at least 100 movies, died at 91.
-I never got his…Continue
+I never got his autograph, but at an event with other actors, I once overheard him…Continue

 Since I do movie reviews in San Diego, I sometimes take note of autograph scenes in movies.
 I highly recommend you AVOID going to see the movie “mother!”
-I know, it has a great cast (Jennifer Lawrence, Javier Bardem, Ed Harris, Michelle Pfeiffer, Domhnall Gleeson) and a talented director Darren…Continue
+I know, it has a great cast (Jennifer Lawrence, Javier Bardem, Ed Harris, Michelle Pfeiffer, Domhnall Gleeson) and a talented director Darren Aronofsky (Black Swan, The Wrestler, Pi).
+It’s horrible.
+But, there…Continue

 A quick wrap-up on some autograph thingies in the news this past week.